astorDev/nist/proxy/nginx/article/index.md

       - 4500:80
 ```

-We are going to create a primitive Web API, in which `/about` endpoint will return a simple json describing the service and all the other roots leading to `404` with JSON describing the problem.
+We are going to create a primitive Web API, in which the `/about` endpoint will return a simple json describing the service and all the other roots leading to `404` with JSON describing the problem.

 ```conf
 server {